LehmanLM/smart_display_master/main/sdp/Readme.txt

-This module is Smart Display Platform ( SDF )
+This module is Smart Display Platform ( SDP )